Welcome Parents and Guardians!

 During the Application Process

 Students are responsible for completing their application.
-When questions or concerns arise, we highly recommend that students—rather than parents/guardians—contact our office.
+When questions or concerns arise, we highly encourage your student to contact our office.

 Below are links to help you and your student with the application process:

 Once Your Student is Admitted

+From the application portal, your student will be able to see their admission status in their Status Page.
 Please be aware that reaching Admitted/Accepted status does NOT guarantee the student a place in the program.
 Space is limited, and although we have many qualified applicants, we can confirm only a limited number of students.
 Once a student reaches Admitted status, time is of the essence.
-Students and parents are given 3 weeks to finish their acceptance process, and we strongly encourage students and parents/guardians to complete this process quickly.
+Students and parents are given 3 weeks to finish their acceptance process, and we strongly encourage students and parents/guardians to complete this process as soon as possible.
 The student's space is not secured until the entire acceptance process has been completed and they have received a Stanford ID number.

 Once Your Student is Confirmed

 Once students are confirmed as High School Summer College students, they will receive a Stanford ID number, will set up their student account, and will be able to use a Stanford email in Axess.
 From this point, we begin to communicate most information only to the students, as required by the Family Educational Rights and Privacy Act (FERPA).
 Students are responsible for providing their parents/guardians with important information.
 Please refer to the University's policy regarding the privacy of student records.
 Students will also begin to interact with multiple offices around campus at this point, as each office handles a different part of student enrollment.
 Most interaction takes place through Stanford’s Axess or through emails sent to the student’s new Stanford email account.
 Please encourage your student to check their Stanford email regularly; important communications will be sent to this address only.

 Students use Axess to: